l642/animal_classification_nn/README.md

 1) Calculate texture features for the extracted foreground.
 2) Apply the test features to the classifier.
 3) If the maximum class score is greater than a threshold, animal is classified as that class.
+## Confusion Matrix:
+## GLCM features
+Output\Target Tiger Leopard Bear Lion

+Tiger            0 0 0 0

+Leopard          6 7 3 3

+Bear             0 0 2 0

+Lion            3 3 3 5

+Accuracy = 42.42%
+Fourier descriptor
+Output\Target Tiger Leopard Bear Lion

+Tiger           11 1 0 0

+Leopard        1 13 0 0

+Bear           0 0 17 1

+Lion           0 0 2 11

+Accuracy = 90.7%
+## Conclusion :
+GLCM and Fourier descriptors both perform well for segmentation.
+However, the accuracy of classification for GLCM is low, as only coarseness of texture cannot distinguish between different patterns found on animal coats.
+Fourier descriptor performs well for classification as it can distinguish between periodicity and shape of texture patterns.